tomaslibal/ua-detection/README.md

 ### Test

+> Tests are currently not runnable from make!
+I changed to CMake build tool because it
+> supports multiple binary targets in the project (client & server binaries).
+This caused
+> a loss of NetBeans generated `build-tests` target which was used to compile test runners.
+> I will add test compilation back and a test runner in the future.

 `make test` compiles the test suite and runs it.
 There are multiple test runners for each class and they print OK(###) if all tests within that runner passed (### is the number of passing tests).
 Otherwise, it prints the test errors with the message (if the message was